jgndev/jgndev/README.md

 ## 👨‍🚀 About:

 I'm an engineer with nearly two decades of experience in Information Technology.
 My early years were spent learning FreeBSD and using Solaris and Linux professionally at <a href="https://micron.com" target="_blank" title="Micron">Micron</a>.
 I was fascinated by <a href="https://en.wikipedia.org/wiki/Unix_philosophy" target="_blank">all these little programs that did powerful things really well</a>, which inspired me to learn something about C, and Perl.
-The joy of solving problems automating tasks using programming has stuck and remains the main thing I enjoy doing on a computer.
+The joy of solving problems and automating tasks using programming has stuck and remains the main thing I enjoy doing with a computer.

 You can find my personal blog and portfolio at [jgnovak.dev](https://jgnovak.dev)

-Away from keyboard I am a 🐴 horseman 🏇, it is how I refresh and recharge.
+Away from keyboard I am a 🐴 horseman 🏇, and amatuer :meat_on_bone: BBQ :fried_shrimp: cook.

 ## :open_book: Resume: